rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks the alignment of else keywords.
+This cop checks the alignment of else keywords.
 Normally they should be aligned with an if/unless/while/until/begin/def keyword, but there are special cases when they should follow the same rules as the alignment of end.